apache/shenyu-website/content/en/projects/shenyu/file-and-image/index.md

 ## description

-* This doc gives a brief description for uploading and downloading files using shenyu.
+* This doc gives a brief description for uploading and downloading files using ShenYu.

 ## File Uploading